Fright Night (2011 film)

-Fright Night is a 2011 American supernatural horror comedy film directed by Craig Gillespie and produced by Michael De Luca and Alison Rosenzweig.
+Fright Night is a 2011 American supernatural horror film directed by Craig Gillespie and produced by Michael De Luca and Alison Rosenzweig.
 A remake of Tom Holland's 1985 film, the film's screenplay was adapted by Marti Noxon.
-It stars Anton Yelchin, Colin Farrell, Toni Collette, Imogen Poots, Christopher Mintz-Plasse, and David Tennant.
+It features Anton Yelchin, Colin Farrell, Toni Collette, Imogen Poots, Christopher Mintz-Plasse, and David Tennant.
 The plot follows a teenaged boy who discovers that his neighbor is actually a vampire, which culminates in a battle between the two.

 The film held its world premiere at The O2 in London on August 14, 2011.
-It was released in the United States by Touchstone Pictures on August 19, 2011, in RealD 3D.
+It was released in the United States by Touchstone Pictures on August 19, 2011.

-Upon its release, Fright Night grossed $41 million against a production budget of $30 million.
-It received generally positive reviews, with many praising its humor and performances, notably Farrell.
+The film received generally positive reviews from critics and grossed $41 million against a production budget of $30 million.
+A direct-to-video homage sequel, Fright Night 2: New Blood, was released in 2013.